smashingboxes/moogfest-2017/readme.md

 ### Using Analog Inputs

 In this example, we used one of the 9 analog inputs to read in the signal from a potentiometer.
-Analog inputs can be used for so much more, from reading temperature sensors to reading inputs from your other synthesizer components.
+Analog inputs can be used for so much more, from reading temperature sensors and light sensors to reading inputs from your other synthesizer components.
 We recommend checking out [sparkfun.com](https://www.sparkfun.com) or [adafruit.com](https://www.adafruit.com) for more easy to use, well-documented components.

 ### Using Analog Outputs